 We monitor 7 domestic wells annually within a radius of 7 km from the centre of the Canadian Malartic pit, in collaboration with the Research Institute on Mines and Environment (RIME) UQAT-Polytechnique Montréal and the Abitibi-Témiscamingue Research and Service Unit in Mineral Technology.

-When the government decree authorizing the Malartic Extension Project (MEP) was obtained, we committed to monitoring social and economic components every three years over the Canadian Malartic mine’s life as part of the Environmental Monitoring Program.
+When the government decree authorizing the Malartic Extension Project (MEP) was obtained, we committed to monitoring social and economic components every three years over the Canadian Malartic mine’s (CMM) life as part of the Environmental Monitoring Program.

-The following social monitoring activities were carried out in 2018 and 2019:
+The following social monitoring activities were carried out in 2021 and 2023 :

-View the 2016-2018 summary report (available in French only)
+View the 2019-2021 summary report (available in French only)

 Does your organization in Malartic need volunteer help?
 We have established a volunteer program through which our employees can give back to the community.
 We provide information on organizations in Malartic that need volunteers and foster a culture of caring in an effort to make our team aware of how important community involvement is.